jundalisay/superb/content/en/research/constitutions/eu/part-4.md

 shall remain in force and their legal effects shall be preserved in accordance with that Protocol.

 Article IV-438 Succession and legal continuity
-1. The European Union established by this Treaty shall be the successor to the European Union established by the Treaty on European Union and to the European Community.
+1. The EU established by this Treaty shall be the successor to the EU established by the Treaty on European Union and to the European Community.
 2. Until new provisions have been adopted in implementation of this Treaty or until the end of their term of office, the institutions, bodies, offices and agencies existing on the date of the entry into force of this Treaty shall, subject to Article IV-439, exercise their powers within the meaning of this